vanniekerkalex/lenus-tracker/README.md

 # A lightweight weightloss and body composition tracker
 ## Created with React, Bootstrap and ChartJS

 This app starts by having the user enter their height.
 This will be used for bodyfat calculations.
-Once height has been entered (it can only be entered at the beginning so beware) and the user clicks `Save`, the user can click on the `Measure` tab.
-This will allow the user to enter new measurements once a day.
-A user is also able to delete the entry of the day or overwrite it.
-Once the day is over, the measurements are locked in for eternity!
-Or until the user clears all the data on the `Settings` tab :)
+Once height has been entered and the user clicks `Save`, the user can click on the `Measure` tab.
+This will allow the user to add, edit or delete measurments.

-The tabs `Weight` and `Bodyfat` will graph the user's progress day by day according to date.
+The tabs `Weight`, `Bodyfat` and `Waist` will graph the user's progress according to date.

 On the `Settings` tab, the user can also `Clear Data` or `Seed User Data` for testing.
-When the user wants to add a daily measurement, the previously recorded values will be prefilled for ease of use as changes are usually not drastic.

 # Getting Started